thomasjbarrett82/RecipesMarkdown/Black Bean Brownies (GF).md

 ## Prep

 - Heat oven to 350 F
-- Grease an 8x8 pan
+- Grease an 8x8 pan OR brownie pan

 ## Directions